pradyunsg/furo/docs/customisation/index.md

 ## Page specific tweaks

-[File-Wide metadata][sphinx-file-wide-metadata] is used for per-page customisation, usually for controlling which UI elements are presented.
+[File-Wide metadata][sphinx-file-wide-metadata] is used for per-page customisation, primarily for controlling which UI elements are presented.

 ### `hide-toc`

 The “Contents” sidebar is automatically hidden for any pages that don’t have any inner headings.
 It is possible to hide it even when a page has inner headings, by setting `hide-toc` at the page level.
-See {any}`./toc` for an example.
+See {doc}`./toc` for an example.

 ## Custom CSS files